Skip to main content Accessibility information

 2. Resident to report to the Octagon - Student Ambassadors will be on hand to direct you

-3. Collect keys - you will be asked to show photo ID as identification and will be given your keys and Library card
+3. Collect keys - you will be asked to show photo ID and will be given your keys and Library card

 4. Make your way back to your car and then drive around the campus to your dedicated Hall or House and unload